ainsleydev/website/content/posts/optimise-seo.md

 <a href="/home">Home</a>
 ```

 2. Never have an empty link or anchor text.
-Anchor text is really helpful for ranking.
+Anchor text is really helpful for rankings.
 Google uses anchor text in order
 to qualify the resources you create a reference to.
 [Broken internal links](https://www.semrush.com/blog/internal-links-guide-to-building-strategy-that-works/)
-also result in both users and crawlers being sent to 404 pages, which doesn't communicate authority.
+also result in both users and crawlers being sent to 404 pages, which doesn't communicate authority and send the right
+signals to Googlebot.

 ```html
 <!-- Wrong -->